Line and Mark Exploration

 - Open your oil pastels.

-- Try to make as many different kinds of brown as you can!
-How else can you mix the colors to make different browns?
+- Try to make as many different kinds of orange as you can!
+Make dark orange!
+Make light orange!

 Prompts for Independent Art Making:

 Let’s go on an orange hunt in your classroom or your home!
 Look outside the window and see if you can find any orange.
 Maybe you can have a look outside your window during the evening when the sun sets in the sky!